rrichardson/disambiguating/draft.md

 > *SSDs have brought massive latency and throughput improvements to disks.
 A seek on an SSD is about 60 times faster than a hard disk.
 They bring their own challenges, however, one interesting one is that the storage cells within an SSD have a fixed lifetime, that is, they can only handle so many writes to them before they fail.
 For this reason, they have specialized firmware that spreads writes around the disk, garbage collects, and does other bookkeeping operations.
 Because of this, they have less predictable performance characteristics (though they are predictably faster than hard disks) *

-It takes 4.17 milliseconds to seek to a random location on a hard disk.
-This is because the spindle on which the data is stored actually has to start rotating, spin to the correct location, then stop accurately to within a nanometer.
-Frankly it is amazing that they are as fast as they are.

 Once a location has been found, successive appends-to, or reads-from, that location is significantly cheaper.
 This is called a sequential read or write.

 Algorithms regarding data storage and retrieval have been optimized against this fact since magnetic rotating disks were invented.